 As soon as we had the first prototype of the Smartphone Scanner in the office I wanted to use it.
-But back then we didn't have an application so I started looking around and finally settled on these two options: Photoforge 2 (unfortunately not free, but well worth the money) and Photoshop Express (free).
+But back then we didn't have an application so I started looking around and finally settled on Photoshop Express (free app).

 For this quick walkthrough I picked an old roll of film taken in Toronto.
 It’s a cross processed film – basically the steps are the same for pretty much any film but slide film.
 And for black and white the color adjustments are not required of course.

-If you haven’t installed Photoforge 2 yet you can find a download link on their website.
+If you haven’t installed Photoshop Express yet you can you can download it for free.
 The first photo in the gallery is how the final result will look like, right below I guide you through all the steps.